Chipping, Hertfordshire: Landmarks

 Chipping has an array of historic and modern landmarks, with over half of Chipping's current housing being built since the turn of the twentieth century.
 Chipping also includes several historic buildings, thatched cottages and a public house, many of which date back to the 17th century and earlier.

 The Countryman (Inn) (formerly The Red Lion Inn until 1975) is a 17th-century coaching inn, built in 1663, it has operated as a public house since 1760.
 Situated in the centre of the village, The Countryman has hosted the yearly 'World Sausage Tossing Championship' every August since 2014.

 Chipping also includes the manor house of Chipping Hall (formerly Pope's Hall), with the current hall dating from the early eighteenth-century, the main hall, dovecot and walled gardens are constructed in early Georgian architecture from red brick.
 The manor of Pope's Hall was inherited by Lionel of Antwerp, 1st Duke of Clarence from his wife Elizabeth de Burgh, 4th Countess of Ulster after her death in 1363.
-On the north side of Chipping Hall is a large eighteenth-century farmyard, once apart of Chipping Hall farm, it was sold and converted into housing around 2007.
+On the north side of Chipping Hall is a large eighteenth-century farmyard, once a part of Chipping Hall farm, it was sold and converted into housing around 2007.

 Chipping also includes a former Congregational Chapel which was constructed in 1844 and a former Mission Room constructed in 1878 for a cost of £380, both are now in private ownership.
 Six houses along Chipping's Brookside lane were some of the UK's first council housing constructed under the Addison Act of 1919.